Conserving T-matrix theory of superconductivity: Introduction

 \section{Introduction}

-The family of superconducting materials collects so diverse systems as conventional metals and metallic alloys \cite{VIK82}, high-$T_{\rm c}$ ceramics \cite{Plak95}, fullerenes \cite{RRGMHHPKZM91}, organic superconductors \cite{YXL04}, doped diamond \cite{TNSTHK04}, heavy fermion metals \cite{Stewart84}, $^3$He \cite{Lee97}, symmetric nuclear matter in nuclei \cite{BS61,LSZ99,Bo03} and very non-symmetric nuclear matter in neutron stars \cite{YP04}, Fermi gases \cite{BDZ08}, not talking about hypothetical condensates like the color superconductivity of quarks \cite{ASRS08}.
-It is rather surprising how many features of these systems have been successfully explained within the mean-field Bardeen-Cooper-Schrieffer (BCS) theory and its Green function extension due to Eliashberg.
-On the other hand, there is a growing list of experimental facts which require to employ more elaborate theories.
+The known family of superconducting materials contains such diverse systems as conventional metals and metallic alloys\cite{VIK82}, high-$T_{\rm c}$ ceramics \cite{Plak95}, fullerenes \cite{RRGMHHPKZM91}, organic superconductors \cite{YXL04}, doped diamond \cite{TNSTHK04}, heavy fermion metals \cite{Stewart84}, He-III \cite{Lee97}, symmetric nuclear matter \cite{BS61,LSZ99,Bo03} and very asymmetric nuclear matter in neutron stars \cite{YP04}, Fermi gases \cite{BDZ08}, as well as hypothetical condensates like the colour superconductivity of quarks \cite{ASRS08}.
+It is rather surprising how many features of these systems have been successfully explained within the mean-field Bardeen-Cooper-Schrieffer (BCS) theory and its Green-function extension due to Eliashberg.
+On the other hand, there is a growing list of experimental facts which require the employment of more elaborate theories.

-Recent theoretical approaches to superconductivity range from trial wave functions of Gutzwiller type \cite{EMGA06}, over improved Eliashberg theories \cite{GPS95,AT01}, renormalization group approaches within path integrals \cite{Shankar94}, exact diagonalizations and quantum Monte Carlo studies \cite{DMOPR92} on simple models having small size or infinite dimensions \cite{FJS93}, to the two-particle T-matrix approximation \cite{KM61,MBL99,HCCL07,Lipavsky08}.
+Recent theoretical approaches to superconductivity range from the trial wave functions of Gutzwiller type \cite{EMGA06}, over improved Eliashberg theories \cite{GPS95}, renormalization group approaches within path integrals \cite{Shankar94}, exact diagonalizations and quantum Monte Carlo studies \cite{DMOPR92} on simple models having small size or infinite dimensions \cite{FJS93}, to the many-body T-matrix approximations \cite{KM61,Patton71,MBL99,BGM01,HCCL07,M10,M11} and hybrid theories combining the anomalous functions of Eliashberg type either with the many-body T-matrix \cite{HRCZ07,HPZ09} or with the fluctuation-exchange approximation \cite{PB95,Yan05,DS09}.

-The majority of studies focus on high-order correlations leaving aside details of the pairing interaction.
-Among the most popular approaches, there are the Hubbard model and the Fermi gas model with point interaction.
-Much less attention is payed to the retardation and finite range of interaction which are studied only by Eliashberg-type theories.
-For many of systems listed above, however, the retarded nature or finite range of interaction are among the most important ingredients of a theoretical model if one wants to achieve a quantitative agreement.

-In this paper we derive a T-matrix approximation which combines advantages of the Galitskii-Feynman (GF) and the Kadanoff-Martin (KM) approximation.
-It applies to Fermi systems interacting via boson fields and provides the superconducting gap which depends on the energy reflecting the retardation of the interaction line.
+The formulation we shall present in the following is not of any of the types mentioned above.
+We shall recall Watson's multiple scattering theory;\cite{Watson53,GW64} his ideas were used by Fadeev\cite{Fadeev60,Fadeev61,Fadeev62} and Lovelace\cite{Lovelace64} in their description of few-body systems.
+In these small systems it is crucial that each subsequent collision of a particle be with a different partner; this is because the two-particle T-matrix covers the binary interaction to all orders.\cite{JQ74}